cloud-security-research/sgx-ra-tls/README.md

 ## Prerequisites

-The code is tested with the SGX SDK (v2.0), SGX driver (v2.0) and SGX PSW (v2.0) installed on the host.
+The code is tested with the SGX SDK (v2.4), SGX driver (v2.4) and SGX PSW (v2.4) installed on the host.
 Results may vary with different versions.
 Follow the [official instructions](https://01.org/intel-software-guard-extensions/downloads) to install the components and ensure they are working as intended.
 For Graphene-SGX, follow [their instructions](https://github.com/oscarlab/graphene/wiki/SGX-Quick-Start) to build and load the Graphene-SGX kernel module.
 Only the Graphene-SGX kernel module is required as a prerequisite.
 Graphene itself is built by the scripts.

-[Register a (self-signed) certificate](https://software.intel.com/formfill/sgx-onboarding) to be able to connect to Intel's Attestation Service (IAS).
-The registration process will also assign you a software provider ID (SPID).
-It is recommended to store the private key and certificate in the file ias-client-key.pem and ias-client-cert.pem in the project's root directory.
-Otherwise, the paths in ra_tls_options.c, ssl-server.manifest and sgxlkl/ratls/Makefile must be updated accordingly.

-In any case, you must update the SPID and quote type (linkable vs unlinkable) in [ra_tls_options.c](ra_tls_options.c) after registering with Intel.
+To use the Intel Attestation Service for EPID-based attestation an [account must be created](https://api.portal.trustedservices.intel.com/EPID-attestation).
+The registration process will provide a subscription key and a software provider ID (SPID) which must be updated in [ra_tls_options.c](ra_tls_options.c).
+ECDSA-based attestation [requires a separate registration.](https://api.portal.trustedservices.intel.com/provisioning-certification)

 We support building the code in a Docker container.
 We provide a [Dockerfile](Dockerfile) to install all the required packages.
-If you prefer to build on your host system, the Dockerfile will guide you which packages and additional software to install.
+If you prefer to build on your host system, the Dockerfile documents which packages and additional software to install.
 You can create an image based on the Dockerfile as such

     docker build -t ratls .